Douglas Bader: Personality

 Bader was known, at times, to be head-strong, blunt and unsophisticated when he made his opinion known.

 During one visit to Munich, as a guest of Adolf Galland, he walked into a room full of ex-Luftwaffe pilots and said, "My God, I had no idea we left so many of you bastards alive".

 He also used the phrase to describe the Trades Union Congress during economic and social unrest in the 1970s.
 Later, he suggested that Britons in support of the Campaign for Nuclear Disarmament were a "rabble" and should be deported.

+Author and journalist Ben Macintyre, who chronicled Bader's incarceration in a 2022 book on Colditz, described Bader as "a supremely brave man but he was also a monster: arrogant, domineering, selfish and spectacularly rude.
+Although most of his contemporaries admired him, many also loathed him."
+Macintyre reports that Bader never thanked his prisoner orderly Alex Ross, who tasks included "cooking and cleaning for the irascible RAF officer and carrying him up and down two flights of stairs every day for his bath," and never shared his superior rations with him.
+When Ross was selected for repatriation twin 1943, Bader refused to let him leave Colditz and said "You came here as my lackey and you will stay with me as my lackey until we are both liberated."

 Personal life

 Bader's first wife, Thelma, developed throat cancer in 1967.
 Aware that her survival was unlikely, the two spent as much time with each other as possible.
 Thelma was a smoker, and although she stopped smoking, it did not save her.
 After a long illness, Thelma died on 24 January 1971, aged 64.

 On 3 January 1973, Bader married Joan Murray (née Hipkiss); the couple were to spend the rest of their lives in the village of Marlston, Berkshire.
 Joan was the daughter of a steel tycoon.
 She had an interest in riding and was a member of the British Limbless Ex-Servicemen's Association.
 They first met at one of the association's events in 1960.
 She also helped associations involved in riding for disabled people.

-Bader campaigned vigorously for people with disabilities and set an example of how to overcome a disability.
+Bader campaigned vigorously for people with disabilities and set an example of how one could thrive with a disability.
 In June 1976, Bader was knighted for his services to disabled people.
 Actor John Mills and Air Vice-Marshal Neil Cameron were also knighted at the ceremony.